Healthdirect Free Australian health advice you can count on.

 Are low GI foods always a healthy choice?

 GI is not the only factor to consider when making healthy food choices.
 Some low GI carbohydrates, such as chips, chocolate and ice cream, take a long time to break down because they contain large amounts of saturated fat.
-These are not a healthy choice, and it’s best to eat these types of foods only occasionally.
+These are not a healthy choice and it’s best to eat these types of foods only occasionally.

 It’s also important to remember that even low GI foods should be eaten in moderation.
-A healthy diet will include a variety of foods from all 5 food groups.
+A healthy diet should include a variety of foods from all 5 food groups.
 If you have questions or need more information and advice on healthy eating, ask your doctor or dietitian.

 What can I do to lower the GI of the foods I eat?